 \begin{enumerate} \item \textbf{Random sampling}: observation locations were sampled uniformly in continuous space across the domain $D$. \item \textbf{Clustered sampling}: observation locations were drawn from $10$ spatial clusters. \item \textbf{Environmentally biased sampling}: observation locations were generated in continuous space with inclusion probabilities depending on the large-scale predictor $x_1(s)$, yielding preferential sampling toward one end of the environmental gradient. \end{enumerate}

-\subsection{Spatial prediction models}
+\subsubsection{Spatial prediction models}

-Two contrasting prediction models were considered: Random forest (RF; \cite{breiman.2001.randomforest}) and heteroskedastic regression--kriging (HRK), both with $x_1$ and $x_2$ as predictors.
-We used standard non-spatial RF in the ranger package \cite{wright2017ranger}.
-Regression--kriging (or kriging with external drift) combines a linear trend model with spatially autocorrelated residuals \cite{webster.oliver.2007}.
-We implement RK in gstat \cite{pebesma2004gstat} with a heteroskedastic residual variance model with variance dependent on population density.
-RK is therefore the correctly specified probabilistic model for the simulated situation, but it requires the empirical estimation of linear model coefficients, variance model coefficient and semivariogram model parameters in every simulation run.
-Refer to Supplementary Section~\ref{appsec:implementation.details} for implementation details.
+Two contrasting models were considered: random forest (RF; \citep{breiman.2001.randomforest}) and heteroskedastic regression--kriging (HRK), both using $x_1$ and $x_2$ as predictors.
+RF was implemented using ranger \citep{wright2017ranger}.
+Regression--kriging combines a linear trend with spatially autocorrelated residuals \citep{webster.oliver.2007}.
+We implemented RK in gstat \citep{pebesma2004gstat} with a heteroskedastic residual variance model depending on $x_1$.
+RK is therefore the correctly specified probabilistic model for the simulated situation but requires estimation of trend, variance and semivariogram parameters in each run.
+Implementation details are provided in Sect.~S2.3 in the Supplement \citep{brenning_suesse_zenodo_twcv}.

-\subsection{Deployment task and validation design}
+\subsubsection{Deployment task and validation design}

-Deployment performance was evaluated over a dense grid of $100\times 100$ prediction locations covering the spatial domain.
-The true deployment risk was computed by comparing predictions to the simulated response values at these grid locations.

-Prediction tasks for the grid locations were used to determine the target distribution of task descriptors required for DWCV and TWCV weighting.
+Deployment performance was evaluated on a $100\times100$ grid.
+True deployment risk was computed by comparing predictions to simulated values at these locations.
+Prediction tasks on the grid defined the target distribution of task descriptors used for DWCV and TWCV.

 Prediction models were evaluated using the following validation procedures.